Mavs and Timberwolves play in Abu Dhabi as Gulf region’s influence with the NBA grows

 Those investors would then be subject to league review and NBA Board approval.

-Qatar Sports Investments, which has majority control of French soccer club Paris Saint-Germain, is buying a roughly 5% stake in the parent company of the Wizards, the NHL’s Washington Capitals and the WNBA’s Washington Mystics.
+Qatar Investment Authority, whose subsidiary has majority control of French soccer club Paris Saint-Germain, is buying a roughly 5% stake in the parent company of the Wizards, the NHL’s Washington Capitals and the WNBA’s Washington Mystics.
 The NBA confirmed that the deal has been approved.

 Similar agreements in the future seem likely.